 The Harmonious Blend of Pre-bill and Post-bill Auditing

+The pursuit of improved performance is top-of-mind for financial leaders.
+Razor-thin margins, increasing payor delays and denials, staffing costs and operational difficulties make for an ever-changing environment.
 In today’s complex world of revenue cycle management, medical coding audits are a key strategy providers must employ.
 Auditing can be accomplished pre- and/or post-billing.
 Each contributes to revenue and coding integrity.
 However, one methodology is key to mitigating today’s revenue and coding integrity challenges: pre-bill auditing.

 The Rising Challenge: Denial Rates on the Upswing